Shitaolol/Spam_Classifier/README.md

 ### 1. Data Processing: Clean the dataset using the Spacy Library.
 Cleaning includes:

     a.
 Remove all the stop words.
     b.
-Remove the Puntuations.
+Remove the Punctuations.
     c.
-Remove the non Ascii Characters.
+Remove the non-Ascii Characters.
     d.
-Lemmitization of words.
+Lemmatization of words.
     e.
 Remove all single Character words like 'A','b','c' (that are not providing any meaning to the data).

 ### 2. Process the Data to be inserted into the model.
 Do some Visulization and figure out the outliers ways to do so is: